• Skip to primary navigation

 10. Bring the baking sheet to the oven and immediately lower the oven temperature from 390°F (200°C) to 375°F (190°C).
 Bake for 12-14 minutes.
 Watch out for the cake not to overbake: the top should get slightly browned, and the bottom should stay pale.
 Check for doneness with a toothpick: it should come out dry.

 11. Take the cake out of the oven, and while it is hot, flip it on a clean tea towel generously sprinkled with icing (powdered) sugar.
-Gently remove the silicone baking sheet or parchment paper from the base of the cake and cover it with a clean parchment sheet.
+Gently remove the silicone baking sheet or parchment paper from the base of the cake, then cover it with a clean sheet of parchment paper.
 Using the towel, roll the cake with parchment paper inside and let it cool for 10 minutes.
 Unroll it and let the cake cool to room temperature.

-12. To make the mascarpone frosting, pour cold heavy cream and cold mascarpone into a chilled bowl and whisk until soft peaks.
-Add icing sugar and whisk until medium-stiff peaks.
+12. To make the mascarpone frosting, pour cold heavy cream and cold mascarpone into a chilled bowl, then whisk until soft peaks form.
+Add the icing sugar and whisk until medium-stiff peaks form.

 13. To assemble, unroll the cake and remove the parchment paper.
 Spread the cream in an even layer over the cooled cake using an offset spatula.

-14. Re-roll the cake from the short end, tightening it with the help of the towel.
+14. Re-roll the cake from the short end, tightening it with the towel.
 Lift the towel, pulling it parallel to the working surface, and continue rolling the cake as you go.

 15. Finish rolling the cake, placing the end of the roll at the bottom.
 Tighten the roll with a long metal or plastic ruler (or metal baking sheet).
 Secure the ruler or baking tray against the roll while pulling away the bottom end of the kitchen towel.